aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 To convert a presentation to PDF, simply pass the file name and save format to the [**Presentation.Save**](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) method.
 The [**Presentation**](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class exposes the [**Save**](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) method that can be called to convert the whole PPT, PPTX, or ODP presentation into a PDF document.
 The [**PdfOptions**](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides.export/pdfoptions/) class provides options for creating the PDF such as **JpegQuality**, **TextCompression**, **Compliance**, and others.
 These options can be used to get the desired standard in a PDF.

+{{%  alert title="NOTE"  color="warning"   %}}

-**Note**: Aspose.Slides for Python via .NET directly writes the information about API and Version Number in output documents.
+Aspose.Slides for Python via .NET directly writes the information about API and Version Number in output documents.
 For example, when rendering Document to PDF, Aspose.Slides for Python via .NET populates the Application field with the value 'Aspose.Slides' and the PDF Producer field with a value, e.g. 'Aspose.Slides v 17.10'.
 Please note that you cannot instruct Aspose.Slides for Python via .NET to change or remove this information from output Documents.

-{{% alert color="primary" %}}

-You can try our **free online demo apps** to test the [**PPT to PDF**](https://products.aspose.app/slides/conversion/ppt-to-pdf), [**PPTX to PDF**](https://products.aspose.app/slides/conversion/pptx-to-pdf), [**ODP to PDF** ](https://products.aspose.app/slides/conversion/odp-to-pdf)features by Aspose.

 {{% /alert %}}

-## Accessibility and Compliance Standards for PDF
+## **Accessibility and Compliance Standards for PDF**

 With Aspose.Slides, you can use a conversion procedure that complies with [Web Content Accessibility Guidelines (**WCAG**)](https://www.w3.org/TR/WCAG-TECHS/pdf.html).